Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 Ans.
 When she becomes a bride.

 According to the author, Mukesh's mother still has bangles on her wrist, but she has lost the brightness of her eyes.
-She says in her entire life she has not enjoyed even one full meal.
+She says that in her entire life, she has not enjoyed even one full meal.

-Mukesh's father expresses before the narrator that he knows nothing except bangles.
-Moreover, somewhat in a proud manner, tells that all he has done is - got a house constructed.
-When the narrator hears him she starts thinking if many have even failed to do it.
+Mukesh's father expresses to the narrator that he knows nothing except bangles.
+Moreover, somewhat in a proud manner, he says that all he has done is - got a house constructed.
+When the narrator hears him, she starts thinking if many have even failed to do it.

 Q. How does Mukesh's mother react to the whole situation?